 Whey Prime was one of the first proteins we analyzed here on the site, and now a new version is available, Whey Prime 2.0.

-If you read the analysis to the original version, you know we were a little harsh, since the quality left something to be desired, so what to expect from this new version?
+If you read the analysis of the original version, you know we were a little harsh, as the quality left something to be desired, so what can you expect from this new version?

 Once again, marketing is strong, and there is talk of revolutionary processes for the production of this whey, and much more.

-The truth is that version 2.0 has improved over the previous formula, but, will have been enough?
+The truth is that version 2.0 improved over the previous formula, but, would have been enough?

-The previous Whey Prime had Whey as a protein source, but not only.
+The previous Whey Prime had Whey as a protein source, but not only that.

-However, despite the fact that the main protein source is Whey, the added amino acids continue to be used, and Glycine returns in strength.
+However, despite the main protein source being Whey, the added amino acids continue to be used, and Glycine returns in force.